 The search itself was super fun!
 You can get creative here and find all sorts of options in different styles.
 Vintage, classic, modern, rustic.
 You name it and it shouldn’t be hard to find with a little patience.
 You can also stop by local garage sales and goodwill stores if Facebook isn’t your thing.

 One issue we ran into was some of the sets had details that didn’t allow for a super easy assembly.
 You’ll see in your research that often footboards are cut in half and then attached directly to the headboard.
 Make sure you measure beforehand how high you want the seat to be, what size headboard would be best for your space etc.

 From Headboard to Bench

 Up next we took the footboard we chose and cut it in half as mentioned above.
 Using a drill and some screws, my husband attached the footboard halves as arms.
 We then used extra scrap wood that we had laying around to create the frontal frame, as well as an extra middle base before laying 1 x 3″ pieces on top.
 You can use a variety of different sizes of wood here.
 But hold off on screwing it together unless the bench will be all one color.

 The black paint took about three coats.
 Dark colors can be tricky!
 Even when you think you’ve got it all covered, you’ll move it into new lighting and suddenly see spots you have missed.
 (Even when you think you are being super thorough!)
-The amount of any paint you need will differ based on what the headboard is made from, degree of prep etc.
+The amount of paint you need will differ based on what the headboard is made from, the degree of prep, etc.

 Once all the coats were applied and the drying was complete.
 (At least a solid 24 hours)

-Of all the areas within a home, the entryway really is such an important space don’t you think?
-It really sets the tone for the entire home and we love how this headboard bench made such a welcoming one to ours!
+Of all the areas within a home, the entryway is such an important space don’t you think?
+It sets the tone for the entire house and we love how this headboard bench made such a welcoming one to ours!